ChrisFindl/advdb-activity1-Group4Group7/README.md

 ## AI Use

 ChatGPT was used as a support tool during our design process.
-Our team brainstormed database questions based on the scenario and concepts learned in class.
-AI was also used to suggest some general ideas and check English wording.
+Our team created most of the brainstorming questions based on the scenario and concepts learned in class.
+AI was used to suggest some additional questions and general ideas, and to check English wording.

 The team discussed the questions, compared different options, and made the final database decisions.
-The final design and EERD were reviewed and agreed on by the team.
+The final business rules, database design, documentation, and EERD were reviewed and agreed on by the team.

 ## Files